 Today, many Christians who are fed up with the social ills in society are being misled to think that the government must provide some spiritual guidance for the people.
 They are also saying that since we profess to be a ‘Christian nation,’ we should have no alcohol saloons, illegal drugs, strip joints, pornography channels, dance halls, etc. While I do wish these were not in our country, the real problem is not the presence of these things but the inability for Christian leaders to promote godly Christian living, and to teach personal censorship instead of national censorship.
 Too many preachers are themselves engaged in shady lifestyles, social impropriety, and religious and political gerrymandering.
 Too many community leaders who claim to be Christian are accomplices in crime and shady business.

 "The true Christian will teach religious tolerance and the acceptance that we are a pluralistic society.
-That means every one respects every one of all Christian faiths and other faiths . . ."
+That means every one respects every one of all Christian faiths and other faiths and those who do not believe in God . . ."

 We are too pre-occupied with the discussion of whether or not we are or should be a Christian nation.
 That is not my concern.
 I am more concerned that the people live Godly lives and that true Christians accept that all have a right to chose how they will live, what they will watch on TV, the music they will listen to and places they will go.
 That is the freedom we are guaranteed by our constitution.
 What Christians must do then is to stop condemning and start modeling godly living.
 The true Christian will teach religious tolerance and the acceptance that we are a pluralistic society.
 That means every one respects every one of all Christian faiths and other faiths such as Islam, Baha’i, Christian Science, Rastafarianism, atheism, agnosticism, etc.